 Passing of the contract

-To buy flying freehold property in Jersey, you do not sign a contract; instead, it is passed in the Royal Court and you or your attorney will attend court on a Friday afternoon to swear an oath to abide by the terms of the contract.
+When purchasing flying freehold in Jersey, you do not sign a contract; instead, it is passed in the Royal Court and you or your attorney will attend Court on a Friday afternoon to swear an oath to abide by the terms of the contract.

 Attendance in court

-If you so wish, you may attend court in person.
+If you so wish, you may attend Court in person.
 Alternatively, you can, by power of attorney, appoint someone else to attend on your behalf.
-If you attend court personally, you must wear formal attire.
-Failure to dress appropriately may result in the court refusing to pass the contract.
+If you attend the Court personally, you must wear formal attire.
+Failure to dress appropriately may result in the Court refusing to pass the contract.

-The procedure in court is that you should wait until your name is called and then stand up.
+The procedure in Court for purchasing flying freehold is that you should wait until your name is called and then stand up.
 You will be asked if you understand the contents of the deed (i.e. the contract).
 You will be asked to raise your right hand, and to swear an oath that you will be bound by the terms of the contract and will not act against those terms.
 A copy of the contract will be retained in the Public Registry and will constitute evidence of your title to the property.